Texas Chainsaw Massacre (2022) | Review

 Anyway, let’s quickly sum up the plot.
 A couple of young entrepreneurs/influencers named Melody (Sarah Yarkin) and Dante (Jacob Latimore) have secured themselves the property rights to a little ghost town in rural Texas with the hope of fixing it up with the help of some investors.
 They want to make it into a gentrified little hotspot of culture for the hip young kids of today, I guess.
 While stopping at the harbinger gas station on their way there, the younger sister of Melody, Lila (Elsie Fisher), gets the rundown on the whole Texas Chainsaw Massacre events of the ‘70s from the clerk.
 Shortly after Lila gets her fill of the harbinger of death’s story, her arrogant, moronic, elitist, piece-of-garbage sister decides to passive-aggressively insult a gas station customer for having the audacity to carry a gun on his hip in Texas, for no good reason.
 Of course, this guy with whom she makes a winning first impression returns later as one of the only people who can help them in their ghost town venture because this movie is predictable and lame.

-When the group of dipsh*ts get to their ghost town, it’s not entirely empty.
+When the group of dipsh*ts gets to their ghost town, it’s not entirely empty.
 An orphanage is still inhabited by an old woman (Alice Krige) and her adopted son, who is about ten-feet tall and resembles a bovine.
 When the idiots decide to not be diplomatic about the fact that they expect her not to be there, the old lady collapses and is rushed to the hospital by the sheriff.
 Her goliath son accompanies her and witnesses her die en route.
 Of course, he gets upset, puts on a face of human skin, and begins his killing spree before heading back to town.

 I wouldn’t normally go that far into the plot with a film that really doesn’t have one, but I wanted to bring up a couple of issues, in particular, I have with this movie.
 The fact that Leatherface was somehow adopted by this old woman is never really disclosed and makes no reference to his psycho family from previous films.
 It alludes to being a direct sequel by the inclusion of the character of Sally Hardesty, who was supposed to be the one who escapes in the original film.
 Even if we are to assume that this movie is only a sequel to the original, nothing is detailed about how Leatherface ended up here, why he would care about this woman who adopted him, or how he transformed from a normal-sized person into a 400lb linebacker.
 But perhaps I’m getting hung up on irrelevant nonsense.

 Regardless of how it does or doesn’t tie into the franchise, this movie sucks.
 Big surprise, right?
-If you couldn’t pick up on the cliché predictability of the film in the first ten minutes, you were going to figure it out eventually how everything would likely go down.
+If you couldn’t pick up on the cliché predictability of the film in the first ten minutes, you were going to figure out eventually how everything would likely go down.
 It’s a slasher movie, so it’s bound to be predictable, but I don’t know why we have to make all the characters so unlikeable, especially the ones we’re supposed to root for.
 What’s more infuriating to me is that I watched the original just before I saw this and it only highlighted the shameful disgrace that this film is.
 Rather than discussing what else happens in this piece of crap, I’d rather just close with why it doesn’t deserve to have the name it does.

 The original film was scary and effective because of its low-budget, grimy realism.
 It’s not like the acting was incredible or anything.
 It was just that the whole premise of the film was that you could be on the road with your friends, take a wrong turn, and end up getting killed by a family of psychopaths.
 Leatherface in that film wasn’t a hulking behemoth.
 He was just a psycho who wore a mask made of human skin and killed people with a chainsaw and hammer.
 The original takes its time getting to the point where the first murder happens, slowly building tension through quiet scenes and creative camera angles.
 When the people do start dying, it's usually quick and doesn’t focus on the gore because it didn’t have to.
 I know that modern horror feels the need to make everything a gorefest, which I don’t always mind.
 However, I do with this.